compprog-lecture-tools/problem-tools/README.md

 For some helper scripts you will also need `pdfjoin` and `pdfinfo`.
 Lastly, if you want to run a local judge setup for testing, you will also need the requirements listed in [local-judge/README.md](local-judge/README.md).

+## Usage

+You interact with these tools through the `setup-problem.py` script in the root folder and through the makefiles in both the contest and problem directories.
+The targets defined by these are described in full detail in [docs/Makefile.md](docs/Makefile.md) and [docs/ContestMakefile.md](docs/ContestMakefile.md) respectively.
+You are encouraged to at least skim through these before working on a problem, as many common problems are already solved by these.

 ## FAQ